strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 - Database2 – Key1 used as CMK
 - Database3 – Key1 used as CMK

+> [!NOTE]
+> If the server is configured with customer-managed keys, an individual database in this server can't be opted in to use Microsoft managed key for transparent data encryption.

 ## New supported scenario: Server configured with Microsoft managed key

 Server is configured with Microsoft managed key (SMK).
 A different customer-managed key (Key2) can be configured at the database level.